ChatGPT vs Claude — A Real Comparison from Daily Use (2026)

 Coding

 For quick scripts, throwaway snippets, or any task that benefits from real-time web search during coding, ChatGPT is faster.
+The Code Interpreter sandbox (run Python on the fly with file uploads) is also a workflow Claude doesn't directly match in the consumer product.

 Pricing and limits